 6 Turtle Bay

-Turtle Bay Beach, also known as Kukae’ohiki, is located near the Kahuku point.
-As the name suggests, the beach is famous for sighting turtles in a large number.
+Turtle Bay Beach, also known as Kukae’ohiki, is located near Kahuku.
+As the name suggests, the beach is famous for sighting turtles in large numbers.

-Visitors flock around Turtle Bay to have a glimpse of turtles who reside close to the shore.
+Visitors flock around Turtle Bay to have a glimpse of turtles that reside close to the shore.